matt793/Auto-Switch-V2/README.md

 ## Getting Started
 The first thing you will need is the software PuTTY.
 Auto-Switch works by automating PuTTY and the Cisco switch language.
-After installing PuTTY, then `place the PuTTY software to your global PATH`!
+After installing PuTTY, then  place the PuTTY software to your <a href="https://docs.telerik.com/teststudio/features/test-runners/add-path-environment-variables" title="PATH">global PATH</a>!.

 Auto-Switch can now run out of the gate perfectly as is.
 It is now up to you how you want to set up your CSV database.
 This repo will come a pre-set templet CSV file of pre-set date.
 You can then edit the file to your ideal setup.